-Our WFS150-5C 1.3 Megapixel wavefront sensor has a wavefront sensitivity of up to N50 RMS thanks to the high spatial resolution of the CCD sensor (4.65 μm pixel pitch).
-This sensor operates at a frame rate of 15 Hz, and is included with the AOK1 and AOK2 AO Kits.
+Our WFS150-5C 1.3 Megapixel wavefront sensor has a wavefront sensitivity of up to \(\lambda / 50 \) RMS thanks to the high spatial resolution of the CCD sensor (4.65 \(\mu \) m pixel pitch).
+This sensor operates at a frame rate of 15 Hz, and is included with the AOK1 and AOK7 Adaptive Optics Kits.
+It is suitable for applications that do not require the high detection speeds provided by our CMOS wavefront sensor.